Serene setting, unmatched views await in Johnson County oasis

 Spring is one of the best times of the year to fully enjoy the convenience of provided maintenance.
 As the days get warmer and longer, native grasses and flowers burst into full splendor.
 Green-tipped trees provide an appealing combination of seclusion and scenery.
 A lake and streams attract birds and other wildlife.
 And in the midst of it all, Canyon Farms Golf Club beckons with a course that’s as challenging as it is beautiful.

 Interested in experiencing all that Cottonwood Canyon has to offer firsthand?
-Make plans to start your Parade adventure this weekend at Cottonwood Canyon.
+Make plans to start your Parade adventure today at Cottonwood Canyon.
 The best views in Kansas City are waiting.

 Cottonwood Canyon